jamischarles/ai-vibe-coding-rules-and-recipes/README.md

 - role-based instruction sets:
   - data science for growth engineers (I need to figure out why dropoffs are happening at X spot in my flow, so I can make the changes to improve it)
 - rule for "AI-assisted" doc reviews.
 It's really really great.
+- rules to enhance agents ability to "see" and self-diagnose errors.
+Maybe even some basic smoke and health-check scripts that can run against any app, any server...

 ## AI vibe coding workflows
 - one shot